-In these instances, as a condition of remaining in the Program, eligible homeowners will be offered relocation to a suitable home outside the floodplain using Program assistance.
-The Program will acquire the original damaged property and provide the applicant a credit equal to the post-storms appraised value of the home on a deferred forgivable lien and promissory note for the replacement property they intend to relocate.
-The poststorms appraised value of the home will be reduced by any duplication of benefits received by the applicant.
+credit equal to the post-hurricanes appraised value. of the home on a deferred forgivable lien and promissory note for the replacement property they intend to relocate.
+The principle balance of the grant agreement will be reduced by an amount equal to the credit given for acquisition of the hurricane-damaged property.
+The post-hurricanes appraised value of the home will be reduced by any duplication of benefits received by the applicant.
 However, duplication of benefits will never reduce an applicant's available credit below the land value of the original parcel.